appneta/python-traceview/README.txt

 Tests in test/unit are actually functional tests; naming is for historic reasons.
 Tests in test/manual are for manual verification of certain behaviors.

+SQLAlchemy tests require zero-config MySQL auth (local user should be able to add and drop databases without password).